Skip to main content

 How accurate is this vitamin D calculator?

-This calculator produces a research-informed estimate based on the key variables that drive vitamin D status: skin tone (melanin concentration), sun exposure duration, latitude (UVB intensity), age, and current supplement intake.
+This calculator produces a research-informed estimate based on the key variables that drive vitamin D status: skin tone (melanin concentration), sun exposure duration, latitude (UVB intensity), age, and health risk factors.
 It does not replace a serum 25(OH)D test, which is the only way to confirm your actual vitamin D status.
 Use the result as a starting point for a conversation with your doctor, not as a clinical diagnosis.

 How much vitamin D do I need per day?